Resolve match statuses

 To resolve either of these statuses, you have several options:

 Review potential matches Click the badge to open the Resolution options modal, then click the View suggestions button in the Select match box.
-This will display the Multiple matches modal, where you can evaluate the option based on the following details:
+This will display the Multiple matches modal, where you can based on the following details:

 Supplier: The name of the supplier associated with the potential match.